 Although we didn’t take so long, we enjoyed and relaxed enough in Ardent Hot Spring.
 I forgot to take more picture though (facepalm).
-We also had our dinner outside Ardent before going back to Seascape, the most convenient dinner of all time, barbecue + puso. 🙂
+We also had our dinner outside Ardent before going back to Seascape, the most convenient meal of all time, barbecue + ‘puso’. 🙂

 And then, we spent our whole night sleeping.
 I didn’t notice I fell asleep.
 I’m sure I was tired from swimming. hahaha

 Day 2 at Camiguin was all rush.
 HAHA.
-Seriously, our planned was to take a ferry back to Baligoan scheduled at 1 PM or 3 PM perhaps.
+Seriously, we planned to take a ferry back to Baligoan scheduled at 1 PM or 3 PM perhaps.
 But delays can happen.

 We were out from our room quarter to 8 to have breakfast.
-It was a nice morning especially if you are having a meal with a beautiful view.
+It was a lovely morning especially if you are having a meal with a beautiful view.

 We started our tour at 9 AM.
 If the guide/driver of the motorbike that we rent didn’t approach us then we maybe we were still killing our time.
 LOL.

-When I promised myself just to take some pictures in cold spring and falls, Bura Natural Soda Water Swimming Pool didn’t just change my mind but totally changed my heart.
-It was my first time in Soda Pool and I was totally mesmerized.
+When I promised myself just to take some pictures in cold spring and falls, but Bura Natural Soda Water Swimming Pool totally changed my heart.
+It was my first time in Soda Pool, and I was totally mesmerized.
 Ugh!
 The place is so friendly as well because they also have a playground for kids, cute.
-We also tried their soda water which is truly safe and FREE (
+We also tried their soda water which is genuinely safe and FREE (

 Sto.
 Niño Cold Spring was our second to the last spot to visit before we end our Camiguin tour.
 Indeed, this place is perfectly fit for summer.
 Feeling cool kids here, HAHA, I mean so refreshing here.

 And then we went back to Seascape to pack our things and change clothes.
-We checked out at 12noon and before leaving, Seascape staff were truly nice to invite us to have some fruit salad for free.
-There was a birthday celebrant so they had their small gathering.
+We checked out at 12noon, and before leaving, Seascape staff was kind to invite us to have some fruit salad for free.
+There was a birthday celebrant, so they had their small gathering.
 We say our goodbyes then going forward to Mambajao to buy Pastel, one of the best delicacy of Camiguin.
 But before heading to Benoni Port, we stop over to Katibawasan Falls.
-Nothing beats nature’s beauty indeed.
+Nothing beats natures’ beauty indeed.